nicolas-bolle/robust_sparkle_vision/readme.txt

 For a quick demo, run the demo_MNIST, demo_CIFAR, or demo_veggies scripts in the Code folder.
 See the write-up for details on the algorithm and results of the numerics.

+I include pdfs of a write-up and presentation I did for this project.

 System reqs: a modern CPU (I have an i7) and at least 4 GB RAM available to MATLAB to run all 3 demo files.
 If you process the original data, you'll need more memory.